pipelight/jucenit/README.md

 unitd --control '127.0.0.1:8080'
 ```

-So it listens on tcp port 8080 instead of defaut unix socket.
+So it listens on tcp port 8080 instead of default unix socket.

 ### with Cargo